Use Okta MFA for Azure Active Directory

 2. Open your WS-Federated Office 365 app.

-4. For the option Okta MFA from Azure AD, ensure that Enable for this application is unchecked and click Save.
+4. For the Okta MFA from Azure AD option, ensure that Enable for this application is cleared and click Save.

 If you turn off this feature, you must manually set the SupportsMfa setting to false for all domains that were automatically federated in Okta with this feature enabled.